Visit Nice, Provence

 The area between Nice old town and the train station, along and around the broad Rue Jean Medecin, is the main shopping center in Nice and one of the most popular shopping streets in France.
 You will find all the main brand shops and many others, in an attractive area of 19th century mansion blocks and more recent additions.

-Start your visit (and recuperate from your shopping) in the extensive open square and gardens at the southern end of Rue Jean Medecin called Place Massena, a pedestrianised square with many grand buildings around its edges (although perhaps rather too large, I found the Place Massena rather impersonal after exploring the old town).
+Start your visit (and recuperate from your shopping) in the extensive open square and gardens at the southern end of Rue Jean Medecin called Place Massena, a pedestrianised square with many grand buildings around its edges, many an attractive red colour with columns and arcades.

 About two kilometres north of the center the Cimiez region is very smart and sophisticated, and also includes some Roman remains and the Matisse Museum (below).